mui/material-ui/docs/data/joy/components/typography/typography.md

 We recommend to combine the title and body with the same or lower size when using them together.
 For example, `title-lg` and `body-lg` or `title-md` and `body-sm`.

-Each level are designed to fit perfectly with the same size of the `SvgIcon` component.

 {{"demo": "TypographyTitleBody.js"}}

 ### Nested Typography